chainbound/fiber-docs/docs/intro.md

 Fiber Nodes (FN) are the individual nodes that make up the Fiber Network.
 They essentially consist of 2 interfaces: an interface for communication with the Ethereum network ([devp2p](https://github.com/ethereum/devp2p) implementation), and an interface for sharing messages internally over the Fibernet (custom [pubsub](https://cloud.google.com/pubsub/docs/overview) implementation with [gRPC](https://grpc.io/)).

 Each of the nodes is a very lightweight implementation that is just the Ethereum p2p stack without a state database or EVM, **making it possible to deploy a large swarm of them across regions, countries and datacenters (cloud providers), at relatively low cost**.
-This is part of where the opportunity sits.

 Each node can connect to a considerable amount of peers (depending on the resources of the underlying machine / container), ensuring great visibility of new transactions (”mempool”) and newly produced blocks.